 Controversial plans to build a third runway and a sixth terminal have been the subject of consultation, resistance and revision for nearly two decades.
 The Labour government originally authorised the runway’s construction in 2009.
 A year later the incoming coalition government cancelled the project and subsequently played for time by setting up the Airports Commission, which was tasked with recommending the best way to expand aviation capacity in the UK.
 In July 2015 the commission unanimously concluded that the (revised) proposal for a new north-west runway at Heathrow “presents the strongest case and offers the greatest strategic and economic benefits.”
 The Conservative government reluctantly endorsed this recommendation in October 2016.

 More stages of consultation are still required – which will doubtless continue to be accompanied by vigorous opposition, not least because the scheme would eradicate the entire village of Longford, together with half of Harmondsworth and a sliver of Sipson.
 Terminal 6 is presently proposed for location next door to Terminal 5.
 Construction work cannot begin until after a development consent order is granted, which will not be for several more years – and the expansion looks increasingly unlikely to happen at all.

 Postcode area: Hounslow TW6

 Population: 13,580 (Heathrow Villages, mid-2014 estimate; ward includes Harlington, Harmondsworth, Longford and Sipson)

-Stations: Terminals 2 & 3 (aka Heathrow Central), Terminal 4, Terminal 5 (served by Heathrow Express, Heathrow Connect (with shuttle service to Terminal 4) and the Piccadilly line, zone 6)
+Stations: Terminals 2 & 3 (aka Heathrow Central), Terminal 4, Terminal 5 (served by the Heathrow Express and the Piccadilly and Elizabeth lines, zone 6)